Tandem rolling mill

 Sketch showing a payoff reel (un-coiler), an entry bridle, 2 stands, an exit bridle, and a coiler (tension reel).

 A tandem rolling mill is a rolling mill used to produce wire and sheet metal.
-It is composed of two or more close-coupled stands, and uses tension between the stands as well as compressive force from work rolls to reduce the thickness of steel.
-It was first patented by Richard Ford in 1766 in England.
+It consists of two or more rolling stands placed close together.
+Each rolling stand contains a pair of heavy, motor-driven rollers—called work rolls—that squeeze the metal to reduce its thickness.
+As the metal passes from one stand to the next, the mill uses both the compressive force of the work rolls and the tension created between the stands to achieve a controlled, gradual reduction in thickness.
+The tandem rolling mill was first patented in England by Richard Ford in 1766.

 Each stand of a tandem mill is set up for rolling using the mill-stand's spring curve and the compressive curve of the metal so that both the rolling force and the exit thickness of each stand are determined.
 For mills rolling thinner strip, bridles may be added either at the entry and/or the exit to increase the strip tension near the adjacent stands, further increasing their reduction capability.

 History

 The first mention of a tandem rolling mill is Richard Ford's 1766 English patent for the hot rolling of wire.

 In 1798 he received another patent, this time for the hot rolling of plates and sheets using a tandem mill.
 The tandem mill's main advantage was increased production: only a single pass was required, saving time; and greater tensions were possible between the stands, increasing the reduction in the stands for the same roll force.
 One disadvantage was its high capital cost compared to that of a single-stand reversing mill.

 The development of transfer bar casting, also called thin slab casting meant that slab roughing mills were no-longer required.
 Thin strip casting with a thickness of 2 mm has bypassed the tandem hot mill; and further reduction in the casting thickness to produce strip steel the same as annealed cold rolled strip will bypass the tandem cold mill and the annealing process.

 The need for tandem rolling mills, and rolling mills in general, is being reduced by the use of continuous casters.